-To find out if the battery pack recycling program is available in your geographical location, check the worldwide telephone numbers.
-If a number for recycling is not listed for your area, contact your Compag authorized dealer, reseller, or service provider.
+To find out if the battery pack recycling program is available in your geographical location, check the worldwide telephone numbers listed in Appendix A of this manual.
+If a number for recycling is not listed for your area, contact your Compaq authorized dealer, reseller, or service provider.